awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 + [How patch baseline rules work on SUSE Linux Enterprise Server](#patch-manager-how-it-works-linux-rules-sles)
 + [How patch baseline rules work on Ubuntu Server](#patch-manager-how-it-works-linux-rules-ubuntu)

-## How patch baseline rules work on Amazon Linux and Amazon Linux 2<a name="patch-manager-how-it-works-linux-rules-amazon-linux"></a>
+## How patch baseline rules work on Amazon Linux, Amazon Linux 2, and Amazon Linux 2022<a name="patch-manager-how-it-works-linux-rules-amazon-linux"></a>

-On Amazon Linux and Amazon Linux 2, the patch selection process is as follows:
+On Amazon Linux, Amazon Linux 2, and Amazon Linux 2022, the patch selection process is as follows:

-1. On the managed node, the YUM library accesses the `updateinfo.xml` file for each configured repo\.
+1. On the managed node, the YUM library \(Amazon Linux, Amazon Linux 2\) or the DNF library \(Amazon Linux 2022\) accesses the `updateinfo.xml` file for each configured repo\.
 **Note**
 If no `updateinfo.xml` file is found, whether patches are installed depend on settings for **Approved patches include non\-security updates** and **Auto\-approval**\.
 For example, if non\-security updates are permitted, they're installed when the auto\-approval time arrives\.